yujuan-zhang/feature-representation-for-LLMs/README.md

 ### DNN_Liner model

 DNN_Liner model training detail in [methods](https://github.com/yujuan-zhang/feature-representation-for-LLMs/blob/main/Model/DNN%20Liner/DNN_Line%20model%20training.md) ,and completed trained model are placed in corresponding file.
+The DNN_Liner model does not conduct feature normalization and has not used data augmentation.
+This is a common practice when fine-tuning the output layer of large models.

 ### MCC five-fold validation